developer3000S/theZoo/README.md

 - [ ] Fix and make 'light' version without malwares with _MalwareFetch function.

 If you have any suggestions or malware that you have indexed (in the manner laid out in the documentation) please send it to us to - yuval[]morirt [dot]com - so we can add it for everyones enjoyment.

+## Disclaimer
+This repository is for research purposes only, the use of this code is your responsibility.